tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Fix for repo-sync

-* Add two setuphelpers for linux : type_debian and type_redhat
+* Add two setuphelpers for linux: type_debian and type_redhat

   indent the local sync.json